 For an assessment

 If you need a laptop to do an online assessment, you can borrow one for a short period from Plexus Student Centre in Leiden or the Wijnhaven service desk in The Hague.
-Reserve a laptop for an assessment.
+Reserve a Chromebook for an assessment.

 For a longer period